 by Julia Luellen

 After purchasing the material needed to replace the panes in the four large lights at the entrance, Ted Sanko came to the rescue!
 Among the many tools in his workshop was the very tool needed to cut the panes without breaking or splitting the material.
 I held it steady while Ted cut 16 of them.
 The last phase of the job will be getting out over twenty years of bugs and the old panes tomorrow and putting in new matching bulbs (guaranteed for 11 years) and the new panes.
+A few months later, the electrical wiring and lighting were updated to current code standards and new seasonal decorations for the monuments were purchased.

 The point of including the names of many people is to emphasize that the end result of an attractive entrance came about because people were willing to give of their time and efforts to accomplish what needed to be done for the common good.
 So, as you drive by the entrance and the park, please remember that many people have contributed to the common good.
 Please volunteer to do the same!